lohitpt252003/frontend-for-annaforces/README.md

 Each component has its own `light.css` and `dark.css` files, which contain theme-specific styles.
 These styles are applied based on a `light-theme` or `dark-theme` class added to the `<body>` element, ensuring that only the relevant theme styles are active at any given time.

 We have begun refactoring the frontend components to move inline styles into dedicated `index.css` files within each component's directory.
 This process also includes applying the `component-name-classname` convention to all elements and improving the overall aesthetic of the UI.
-Components that have been refactored include: `Header`, `Login`, `WelcomePage`, `Problems`, `ProblemDetail`, `ProblemSubmissions`, `CodeSubmission`, `UserSubmissions`, and `Credits`.
+Components that have been refactored include: `Header`, `Login`, `WelcomePage`, `Problems`, `ProblemDetail`, `ProblemSubmissions`, `CodeSubmission`, `UserSubmissions`, `Credits`, and `SolutionDetail`.

 ### Global Loading Indicator